andrewhodel/node-json-rrd/README.md

 ======

-On a linux system you can run example.js which provides a simple example of collecting and displaying traffic statistics for an interface with a COUNTER and the free/total memory using a GAUGE.
+On a linux system you can run example.js which provides a simple example of collecting and displaying traffic statistics for an interface with a COUNTER and the free/total memory using a GUAGE.

 Documentation
 =============